Harshit211202/doraemon2/README.md

 - Can search for a book pdf via z-lib.(Just say 'book pdf' in query)
 - say 'horoscope' and then tell your sign to get your horoscope for the day!
 - say 'take a photo' and then it will take your photo!
-- Got some personal stuff to do? say 'stop listening' or 'don't listen' and it will stop listening for given time.
+- Got some personal stuff to do? say 'stop listening' or 'don't listen' and it will stop listening for given time
+- an astronomy fan? just say 'picture of day' and let it find the NASA picture of day!
+It will also open up and save the picture with displaying some info for you.
 - say 'goodbye' to deactivate
 - say 'log out' to log out user form linux.